zendesk-jakelunn/local-amazon-connect-ccp-log-parser/README.md

 ## License

 This tool is provided as-is for local use with Amazon Connect CCP logs.
+There is no guarantee this will work for all situations.

+If you have questions, feel free to reach out to Jake Lunn :D